 The Abstract should succinctly describe the study, the assay(s) performed, the resulting data, and their reuse potential, but should not make any claims regarding new scientific findings.
 No references are allowed in this section.

 Field studies have been performed for decades on cropland conservation management, but the data from historical papers are not integrated to serve future cropland soil quality management.
 Reliable soil health database is essential to investigate cash crop yield, soil physical, chemical, and biological properties when cropland alter from traditional management to conservation management.
 Here, we collect, extracted, and integrated a global soil health database (SoilHealthDB) based on published ﬁeld measurements.
 We extracted 5,241 entries of data from 281 published studies for four main cropland conservation management methods: cover crop, no-tillage, agro-forestry systems, and organic farm.
 Data are from 324 geographic sites (location with different latitude and longitude) in 45 countries around the world.
-The SoilHealthDB including 42 soil health indicators and 46 background information.
+The SoilHealthDB includes 42 soil health indicators and 46 background indicators.
 Our database provides a common data-frame-work for sharing soil health measurements in the future.
 For some soil health indicators with abundance of comparisons, meta-analysis can be applied to analyze its dynamic under conservation management.
-SoilHealthDB could also support a comprehensive analysis of soil health changes related with cropland conservation management, therefore support a soil health calculator developing.
+SoilHealthDB could also support a comprehensive analysis of soil health changes related to cropland conservation management, therefore supporting a soil health calculator developing.